All Episodes

 He has a past that cannot be swept away.

-So how to deal with it.
+So, how to deal with it?

-How to deal with it is to just act like it never happened, like all of it was a bunch of lies put forth by the vast right-wing conspiracy, exactly what she did with Matt Wower on the Today Show.
+How to deal with it is to just act like it never happened, like all of it was a bunch of lies put forth by the vast right-wing conspiracy.

-There she is on the Today Show saying, uh-uh-uh-uh, there's a vast right-wing conspiracy out to get my husband.
+After the Lewinsky blue dress was found, the famous semen stain, the fact that Clinton had then been exposed as a liar, there she is on the Today Show saying, uh-uh-uh-uh, there's a vast right-wing conspiracy out to get my husband.

 Oh, really?